Pemaquid Watershed Association Board of Directors officially unified with the Board of Damariscotta River Association on February 11, 2019.

-Over the years, Jack has volunteered with PWA doing Courtesy Boat Inspections and Lake Smart screenings to help others keep our local ecosystems healthy.
+Over the years, Jack has volunteered with PWA (now Coastal Rivers) doing Courtesy Boat Inspections and Lake Smart screenings to help others keep our local ecosystems healthy.
 He is also a member of Bremen’s Volunteer Fire Department and on Bremen’s Planning Board.
-Jack enjoys hiking, boating, swimming, gardening, cooking, reading, traveling, and taking “the road less travelled.”
+Jack enjoys hiking, boating, swimming, gardening, cooking, reading, traveling, and taking “the road less traveled.”

-As a PWA Board member, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
+As a former PWA Board member and the president at the time of unification with DRA, Sandi hopes her conservation efforts will contribute to even greater environmental awareness and action.
 Engaging young people in those causes remains her personal priority.

-Jim Hatch has served as steward of Crooked Farm Preserve since 2012 and has been an active member of the Land Stewardship Committee.
-He sees his work with PWA as a way to reconnect with his first career in environmental education.
+Jim Hatch has served as steward of Crooked Farm Preserve since 2012 and has been an active member of PWA’s Land Stewardship Committee.
+He sees his work with PWA (now Coastal Rivers) as a way to reconnect with his first career in environmental education.
 Jim graduated from Antioch College in 1971 with one of the first interdisciplinary degrees awarded in Environmental Studies.
 He worked as an interpretive naturalist and outdoor educator for the Yosemite Institute in Yosemite National Park and for Massachusetts Audubon.

 Jim also worked for a number of years in residential construction and taught house building at Cornerstones School in Brunswick, Maine.
 For the past 30 years, Jim’s worked in the field of affordable housing, consulting with non-profit groups on the development of special needs and low-income rental housing.
 Jim lives on the Pemaquid River in Bristol with his wife Pat Jennings and they have two grown children.